jarviscanada/jarvis_data_eng_DevonMcnally/README.md

 ## Miscellaneous
 - SCTE Certified.
 Society of Cable Telecommunications Engineers.
 Professional certification in telecom cabling.
-- Guitar.
-Have been playing for over a decade but mostly enjoy playing little original jingles.
+- Bonsai.
+I have been caring for bonsai trees for over 2 years now.
+Most of my trees were grown from seeds.
 - Hiking/Camping.
 Enjoy hiking up challenging trails several times a month during warmer seasons.
 Canoe camping once or twice a year during the summer.
 - Gaming(video games, card games)
 - Hobby video game development.
 Making game demos using Unity and Godot in 2D and 3D.
 Blender used to create game assets.